chanzuckerberg/czid-web/pull_request_template.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
-Explain both the expected functionality and the edge cases.
+## Summary of the change / which issue is fixed / motivation / context:

-## Type of change
+## Type of change:
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix a feature that knowingly causes existing functionality to not work as expected)

-# Test and Reproduce
+## Reproduce:
-Outline the steps to test or reproduce the PR here.
+Outline the steps required to see the intended effect of your PR:

-1.
+## Related code:
+- Which code (which methods/actions/components) could this change interact with?
+Please trace dependencies for every method/action/component that was modified:

+- Who would be the best person to review each one of these code parts?

+- Which tests have you carried out to ensure none of the dependencies cause problems?

-## Impacted Areas in Application
+## Impacted areas in application:
-List general components of the application that this PR will affect:
+- Which pages of the application could this PR affect?

-Which pages?

-- [ ] Login Screen
-- [ ] Single Upload Page
-- [ ] Batch Upload Page
-- [ ] All Projects Page
+- Which features should be given particular attention during testing on staging?

+- Which potential side effects should the team watch out for after this change is pushed?

+## Checklist:
+- [ ] I have run through the testing script to make sure current functionality is unchanged
+- [ ] I have done relevant tests that prove my fix is effective or that my feature works
-- [ ] Sample Details Page
+- [ ] I have spent time testing out edge cases for my feature
+- [ ] I have updated the test script or pull request template if necessary
-- [ ] Report Page
+- [ ] New and existing unit tests pass locally with my changes

-Specific components

-*

-# Testing Script:
+## Old testing script for inspiration:

 ###Login Page
 * Successfully login to the application and get taken to the project page